-Every Sunday morning you'll receive a link to Al Dente's latest menu via email, with orders open until 2pm on Friday afternoon.
-We offer order pick-ups on Fridays and Saturdays between 9am-5pm from Al Dente Sapori, 161 Nicholson Street, Carlton.
-We deliver on a Saturday to a 25KM radius from our Carlton premises for orders of $100 or more.
-Delivery is free for orders over $120.
+Weekly, you'll receive a link to Al Dente's latest menu via email, with orders open until 2pm on Thursday afternoon.
+We offer order pick-ups Wednesday through Saturday between 9am-5pm from Al Dente Sapori, 163 Nicholson Street, Carlton.
+Soon, we'll be back with deliveries to your door!
+Deliveries will be charged at $15 per delivery.

 Our menu items arrive either frozen or refrigerated and are designed to be finished off at home.
 We make sure that there are clear cooking and assembly instructions on each product, however you are always welcome to call us on 0483 800 861 if you need assistance.
 Most importantly, many of our items are frozen and are designed to be cooked from frozen.
 This will always be stated on the label.

 Al Dente was founded in April 2020 by Andrea Vignali, a chef at Grossi Florentino, one of Australia’s best Italian restaurants.
 When COVID-19 put the restaurant on pause, Andrea established Al Dente to provide handmade pasta for lucky households.
 Andrea soon teamed up with his best friend and Grossi colleague Davide Bonadiman to continue the Al Dente story.